-Support the International Activities Fund!
+Support the International Fund!

 Outside the US, cultural differences in philanthropy, campus life, and political engagement mean that students and young people in other areas of the world do not always have access to the same resources that our members in the United States use every day.
 There are far fewer opportunities for fundraising due to lack of support from academic institutions, heavy stigma surrounding drug policy reform, or economic hardship, especially in those countries hardest hit by the US’ supply-reduction efforts.
-To ensure that our international members are able to participate in SSDP at the same level as our students in the US, SSDP launched in 2018 an International Activities Fund to bolster our ongoing investments, reducing barriers to successful organizing by offering greater financial support to our international chapters.
+To ensure that our international members are able to participate in SSDP at the same level as our students in the US, SSDP is launching an International Activities Fund to bolster our ongoing investments, reducing barriers to successful organizing by offering greater financial support to our international chapters.